 UK Exchange Programs

-Yearlong study in the UK is available through exchange programs between the University of Iowa and Lancaster University, the University of Hull, and the University of Strathclyde.
+Yearlong study in the UK is available through exchange programs between the University of Iowa and Lancaster University and the University of Strathclyde.
 Students enroll in classes that are part of the host institution’s regular curriculum.
 Most of the classes in the British system are yearlong.
 Students typically take between three and five courses during the academic year, earning between 24 and 32 semester hours of transfer credit.

 The Psychology Department at Lancaster University provides a broad selection of courses which cover the different major approaches to the study of human psychology.
 The department has a prolific national and international reputation.
 Courses are offered in social, developmental, cognitive, and physiological psychology, psychological issues, as well as in psychological research methods.